KyleFord76063/GitTraining/01-Intro/README.md

-# GIT introduction
+# GIT Introduction

 ## Overview

-* We will start with GIT command line interface to give you understanding of _GIT_.
+* We will start with the GIT command line interface to give you understanding of _GIT_.
-* We will do brief overview of visual tools later.
+* We will do a brief overview of visual tools later.

 ## GIT Vision